MicrosoftDocs/dynamics-365-unified-operations-public/scm/procurement/vendor-rebates.md

 ## Review details of a vendor rebate agreement
 A vendor rebate agreement is a record of a contract with a vendor that specifies the negotiated terms and conditions under which the company qualifies for a monetary reward in return for achieving preset purchase targets.
 Vendor rebate agreements are recorded on the Rebate agreements page.

-To open the **Rebate agreements** page, click **Procurement and sourcing** \> **Vendor rebates** \> **Rebate agreements**.
+To open the **Vendor rebate agreements** page, click **Procurement and sourcing** \> **Vendor rebates** \> **Rebate agreements**.

 ![Purchase agreement](media/purchase-agreement.PNG)

-On the **Rebate agreements** page, you can view details about the negotiated conditions of a vendor agreement:
+On the **Vendor rebate agreements** page, you can view details about the negotiated conditions of a vendor agreement:

--   The **Cumulate purchase by** field, **Invoice** indicates that a rebate claim will be determined every time that a purchase order line is invoiced.
-The calculation of the rebate claim amount can also be set to depend on a period (of week, month, year, lifetime or a customized period).
+-   In the **Cumulate purchase by** field, you can set the calculation of the rebate claim.
+The amount can be set to depend on a period (of week, month, year, lifetime or a customized period). **Invoice** indicates that a rebate claim will be determined every time that a purchase order line is invoiced.

 -   The **Rebate program accrual account** and **Rebate program expense account** fields specify account numbers that will receive accrued rebate amounts during the intermediate stage between approval and processing.

 -   In the **Rebate line break type** field, the options **Quantity** and **Amount** indicate that the rebates are either volume-based or amount-based.

--   On the agreement’s **Lines** FastTab, you can see how different quantity tiers can be set up to grant different rebates.
+-   On the **Lines** FastTab, you can see how different quantity tiers can be set up to grant different rebates.
 For example, in the illustration, the **From value** and the **To value** fields indicate that a product quantity between 10 and 19 units will qualify for a rebate of USD 15 per unit.

 -   In the **Workflow approval status** field, the value **Approved** indicates that the agreement can be applied to purchase orders that meet the agreement’s conditions.